sahib/rmlint/docs/rmlint.1.rst

     where storing the paths alone can eat up several GB RAM.
     Enabling swapping may cause slowdowns in exchange.

+    Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths the point after the difference is stored.

     The metadata cache will be stored in ``$XDG_CACHE_HOME/rmlint/$pid``.
     If the cache cannot be created, ``rmlint`` falls back to no caching mode.